peteseta/physics-ia/main.typ

 Overall, there is a low average percentage difference between the average frequency from the experiment and the theoretical value.
-The average percentage difference is -0.51%, an acceptable error, and is within the 5% margin of error from the FFT process
+The average percentage difference is -0.51%, an acceptable error, and is within the 5% margin of error from the FFT process.

 // systematic error between collected data and model data This percentage difference is roughly constant across variations with the measured average frequency being around 3-5Hz lower than the theoretical, suggesting that there is a source of systematic error.
-This can likely be attributed to discrepancies in tuning of the guitar string.
+This can likely be attributed to discrepancies in the tuning of the guitar string.

 #figure(
   caption: [Comparison between $macron(f)_"actual"$ and $f_"modeled"$ with Gaussian